Reflections on why it’s worth teaching medieval history at KS3

 The reasons for studying medieval history need to be communicated to students

-We need reasons that are communicable and make sense to the students – so they understand why it’s worth their while learning about medieval history at this stage of their education.
+We need reasons that can be discussed with and make sense to the students – so they understand why it’s worth their while learning about medieval history at this stage of their education.

-1. Students need to study the Middle Ages to build up
+3. Students need to study the Middle Ages to build up their knowledge

-This aim of retelling key stories has long seemed to me to be an obvious one, but it’s always been harder to achieve than it should be.
+This aim of retelling key stories has long seemed to me to be an obvious one but it’s always been harder to achieve than it should be.
 One reason is that the planning of schemes of work seems to be built far too often around individual events, starting with the most problematical event of all in the context of stories over time – 1066.
 Planning needs to start from the outline stories themselves e.g. a summary in one paragraph of the story of standards of living up to c.1500.
 Students need to be clear that taking these stories forward across KS3 is central – informed by enquiries on individual events, not submerged and hidden by those events.
-It’s mistake to trying grafting the stories onto a series of events - planning needs to build from the story outlines.
+It’s mistake to try grafting the stories onto a series of events – it doesn’t work because it doesn’t create coherence.

 Note: The above relates to British history and doesn’t touch on the histories of other cultures and places because they are less likely to be told over a period of a thousand years or more – but this can be done once the habit of thinking about and planning outlines is developed.